StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 All packages are hosted on an HTTPS-secured website and come with a [SHA256 checksum](https://linux.die.net/man/1/sha256sum) and a [GPG](https://www.gnupg.org/) signature for verification.

+!!! warning "Prerequisites"
+    Before starting this procedure, check that you have installed the following tools:

+    * [Wget](https://www.gnu.org/software/wget/) or [cURL](https://curl.se/download.html) to download package files
+    * [GPG](https://www.gnupg.org/) to verify the package’s GPG signature
+    * [sha256sum](https://linux.die.net/man/1/sha256sum) to check the SHA256 checksum of the downloaded package

 {!includes/manual-download-installation-thehive.md!}

 === "ZIP binary packages"